-Best Moist Easy Vegan Vanilla Cake Recipe creates a tender cake with a delicious vanilla flavor!
-This Homemade Vanilla Cake Recipe is so easy to make — only a few steps before it’s in the oven.
+This easy Vegan Vanilla Cake recipe creates a tender cake with a delicious vanilla flavor!
+A homemade Vanilla Cake recipe is so easy to make — only a few steps before it’s in the oven.
 Use the tips in this easy vegan vanilla cake to make a perfect buttery, soft, and moist vanilla cake.
 This non dairy white cake recipe made with without eggs could be your favorite vegan birthday cake!

 This Easy Vanilla Cake recipe is a fun twist on my Vegan Chocolate Cake recipe.
 I decided we needed a vanilla version.
 Because what’s life without a little vanilla?

 Vegan baking can sometimes be a little tricky, but I’ve discovered a combination of vanilla cake ingredients that falls right on the mark.
 You may notice that I adapted my Vegan Chocolate Wacky cake recipe.
 I just took things to another level with today’s vegan white cake.

 How to Make Vegan Vanilla Cake

 Forget vegan, this is absolutely the best ever vanilla cake!
 Making a homemade cake recipe is a great call.
 Sure, you can find an accidentally-vegan vanilla cake mix much more easily these days, but making it from scratch is always best.

 The first thing to do when making vegan vanilla cake recipes is to beat together the butter and the sugar.
 Sure, the butter makes the batter look more like a vegan yellow cake, but it’s worth it for the added flavor!